KCErb/lucky-hasura-docker/TLDR.md

    git push -u origin master
    ```

-3. Once the deploy stage has passed CI, you can log in to the server and see progress with `docker service ls`.
+2. Once the deploy stage has passed CI, you can log in to the server and see progress with `docker service ls`.
 You should see `1/1` for all replicas once everything is online.
-It might take a minute the first time.
+You can confirm this by visiting `https://api.foobar.business/` where you'll see the Hello World message that ships with Lucky.

 **Security Note** - You may want to `rotate` the join token after the first bootstrap since it is printed to the Gitlab CI history.
 [Read more about join tokens](https://docs.docker.com/engine/reference/commandline/swarm_join-token/).

+**Troubleshooting** - If you get `Invalid memory access` at the `crystal build` step of the `build` stage you are bumping into a hard-to-reproduce issue that has cropped up variously across the crystal ecosystem.
+Just try triggering a new build and invalidating the Docker cache.
+Also please open an issue so that I can track the frequency of this issue.

 ## Extras